layer5io/docs/content/en/cloud/identity/users/_index.md

 ---
 title: Users
-description: Smallest atomic unit of tenancy in the system.
+description: Each user account represents an individual collaborator.
+Individual user accounts exist beyond the bounds of organizations.
 weight: 3
 ---